probmods/chapters/inference-about-inference.md

       (equal? (choose-action (goal-prior) vending-machine 'state) 'b)
       (equal? (choose-action (goal-prior) vending-machine 'state) 'b)))
 ~~~~
 Now we can draw no conclusion about Sally's preferences.
-Try varying the machine probabilities, how does the preference inference change?
-This effect, that the strength of a preference inference depends on the context of alternative actions, has been demonstrated in young infants by Kushnir, Xu, and Wellman (2010).
+Try varying the machine
+      probabilities, how does the preference inference change?
+This effect, that
+      the strength of a preference inference depends on the context of
+      alternative actions, has been demonstrated in young infants by @Kushnir:2010wx.

 ## Epistemic States